 Add about a ⅔ cup of batter to your griddle, slightly spreading it out.
 Cook until it’s as crispy as you’d like it.
 Mine usually takes 2 cycles on my waffle maker.
 If your batter absorbs some of the moisture, add a small splash of milk then whisk before cooking.

 Everyone loves a good waffle, but when cooking protein waffles they can often come out with a dry texture that isn’t very desirable.
 So WHY is this protein waffle recipe so fluffy and not too dry?
 The secret is to not solely rely on protein powder, but to use cottage cheese to bring that moisture, richness, and protein!

 Made waffles for a Sunday brunch and have tons leftover?
 Wanting to meal prep for easy, energizing breakfasts?
 You’re in luck!
-These waffles freeze so well and can easily be thawed and reheated/toasted whenever you desire!
+This protein powder waffle recipe freezes so well and the waffles can easily be thawed and reheated/toasted whenever you desire!
 Simple store them in zip locked freezer bags and they will keep for about a month in the freezer!

 What’s a waffle without TOPPINGS!
 I love how creative you can get with waffles.
 Here’s a few toppings that I LOVE and recommend:

-- Whipped Cream: you could use regular, coconut whipped cream, or snag the Raspberry Coconut Whipped Cream from my Oatmeal Tart Recipe!
+- Whipped Cream: you could use regular, coconut whipped cream.

 - Berries: Fresh berries on waffles is a popular choice, or you could get fancy and make Strawberry Sauce from my crepe recipe to jazz it up a bit!

 - Nut butters: Oatmeal Cookie Granola Butter or Cookie Dough Almond Butter would be delicious on these waffles, with a splash of maple syrup for some sweetness!